 From ITIL® Practitioner to Capability and Lifecycle Track, and now ITIL Managing Professional.

-ITIL 4 Foundation was long awaited but delivered upon its promise.
-The next set of programs are expected later in 2019, and in this post, we are looking ahead at what is coming, provide insight and perspective on these programs.
+ITIL 4 Foundation was long-awaited but delivered upon its promise.
+The next set of programs is expected later in 2019, and in this post, we are looking ahead at what is coming, provide insight and perspective on these programs.

 ITIL 4 Foundation was long anticipated but delivered upon its promise.
 Instead of a long process-oriented training program, a fresh value stream driven course was presented.
 Kudos for the Axelos team who had to deliver this program in a domain where everyone is an expert and wants their opinion to be included in the design.